All Episodes

 General Flynn is going to have this case thrown out.

-Let me just jump ahead of the of myself for a second here.
+Let me just jump ahead of myself for a second here.

-Anyway, so he was the judge in that particular case, and when Michael Flynn pled guilty, and by the way, and Strzok was removed from Robert Muller's special counsel's office after the anti-Trump text messages between him and Lisa Page were discovered by the inspector general Michael Horowitz.
+Anyway, so he was the judge in that particular case, and when Michael Flynn pled guilty, and by the way, and Strzok was removed from Robert Mueller's special counsel's office after the anti-Trump text messages between him and Lisa Page were discovered by the Inspector General, Michael Horowitz.

-Well, the DOJ officials haven't responded to any comment yet, but in if you look at the key exchanges here, you got a text message chain, again, between the lovers Paige and Strzok on July 25th, 2016.
+Well, the DOJ officials haven't responded to any comment yet, but if you look at the key exchanges here, you got a text message chain, again, between the lovers Paige and Strzok.

-She writes, Rudy, meaning Judge Contrerish, is on the Pfizer court.
+On July 25th, 2016, she writes, Rudy, meaning Judge Contreras, is on the FISA court.

 Did you know that?